andys8/smack-stack-overview/README.md

 <img width="300" src="https://github.com/andys8/smack-stack-overview/blob/master/img/mesos.png?raw=true" alt="Mesos">

-* Scheduling framework: Providing ressources for applications and jobs
-* Hardware abstraction
-* distributes workload across the cluster
-* Orchestrate components and manage ressources
-* DC/OS: DataCenter Operating System
-    * using mesos
-    * Microservices and Container
+Mesos is a scheduling framework to manage clusters.
+It provides ressources for application, services and jobs and abstracts the underlying hardware.
+The workload is distributed across the cluster.
+With the distributed operating system "DC/OS" on top of mesos deployment and scaling of containerized applications is provided in a single place.

 ## Akka

 <img width="300" src="https://github.com/andys8/smack-stack-overview/blob/master/img/akka.png?raw=true" alt="Akka">

-* implementation of the actor framework
-* allows to create message-driven applications
-* actor based concurrency
-* fault-tolerant
-* commonly used with scala, but java is possible
-* `akka-http` for REST services
+Akka is an implementation of the Actor Model and allows to create message-driven applications in Scala or Java.
+The toolkit is inspired by Erlang and its fault-tolerance due to actor based concurrency.
+Actors can modify local state but don't expose it.
+Instead they use asynchronous messages to interact with other actors.

 ## Cassandra